subodhk01/a2oj/README.md

 #### Run the localhost sever
 * While being inside the 'a2oj' folder, type ```python manage.py runserver```.
-You local host should be up and running.
+Finally, Your local host should be up and running.